shash4897/Encoder-Decoder-Music-Recommender/README.md

 ## Usage:

 1. Run spotify_data.py to create the dataset from the spotify IDs and the spotify API.
+Make sure to enter your spotify API credentials in the file before you run it.
 2. Run MRS_Colab to pre-process data, train the model and save the weights.
 3. Copy the following files to 'frontend 2.0':
     - Dataset/norm_playlist.csv